CodePushGo/website/src/content/blog/en/us-privacy-laws-mobile-app-checklist.md

 | Dedicated Support | Expert help with privacy-related updates |
 | Extended Storage | Store detailed logs for privacy compliance |

-Capgo is already supporting 750 apps in production, proving its dependability for managing privacy-compliant updates.
+CodePushGo is already supporting 750 apps in production, proving its dependability for managing privacy-compliant updates.
 These tools help developers maintain compliance while delivering timely updates to their users.

 ## Summary

 This section highlights the core elements necessary for adhering to U.S. privacy standards in mobile apps.
 Staying compliant requires constant monitoring and the ability to quickly adapt to changing regulations.

 To achieve this, privacy compliance relies on fast technical implementation and ongoing oversight.
 Systems must be able to respond swiftly to new requirements or address privacy concerns as they arise.
-As previously discussed, Capgo demonstrates how integrated update systems can strengthen compliance efforts.
+As previously discussed, CodePushGo demonstrates how integrated update systems can strengthen compliance efforts.

 Here’s a breakdown of key areas and their metrics for maintaining compliance: